 NuvaxovidTM vaccines are available through PHUs.
 Pharmacies are not able to order this vaccine from the distribution centres, and therefore, should contact their local PHU to determine how eligible individuals may receive these vaccines.
-NOTE: Janssen COVID-19 vaccines are no longer being used in Ontario as of June 30, 2023.

 17. What is the purpose of the COVaxon system?